Sorcerer (film): On-set conflicts and problems

 Apart from Bush, Friedkin had a feud with the chief Teamsters representative whom he dismissed at some point and which prompted the director to find another trucker crew.
 The director also fired five production managers, which upset Scheider, who said that he was "tired of going to the airport and saying goodbye to them," as well as adding that he was the only person Friedkin could not drop, as he was the leading actor.
 David Salven, initially chosen as a line producer, had to quit for personal reasons, as he was facing the possibility of a divorce.
 Friedkin regretted this situation, as he praised Salven greatly for his previous contributions to his movies.
 He was replaced by Ian Smith, whom the director described as "experienced and efficient".
 In Tuxtepec, Mexico, where the suspension bridge scene was filmed, an undercover federal agent informed Friedkin that several of his crew members, including grip crew men, stuntmen and a makeup artist, were in the possession of drugs and were urged to leave the country or face prison sentences.
 It reportedly took two weeks to replace the crew workers.
 Besides internal on-set conflicts, Friedkin, cited by Mucci, said that approximately fifty people "had to leave the film for either injury or gangrene," as well as food poisoning and malaria.
 In The Friedkin Connection he added that "almost half the crew went into the hospital or had to be sent home."
 Friedkin himself lost fifty pounds (50 lb) and was stricken with malaria, which was diagnosed after the film's premiere.
 Tim Applegate concluded an account of the troubled film-making of Sorcerer by comparing Friedkin to Francis Ford Coppola during the production of Apocalypse Now: "Friedkin took his camera crew to the jungle and never quite returned."

+During the shooting of the film in Villa Altagracia, a lawsuit was filed against Cinema Dominica (a subsidiary of Gulf and Western) by Dominican businessmen for alleged damages.
+The newspaper El Caribe said that the lawsuit against Cinema Dominica charged that the company had “failed to comply with the rental contract it signed for use of the town's commercial locations.”